 One category of landscape plants that is often overlooked for the winter interest they bring to cold-weather landscapes is ornamental grasses.

-“Ornamental grasses can be the quiet anchors in flower beds and other garden settings during the winter months,” said Jeff Dinslage of Nature Hills Nursery.
+“Ornamental grasses can be the quiet anchors in flower beds and other garden settings during the winter months,” said Jeff Dinslage.
 “Grasses need very little care, and the ornamental varieties look fabulous when they are covered with a layer of snow.”

 One ornamental grass that Dinslage recommends is Dwarf Fountain Grass.
 At 2 feet tall and 18 inches wide, Dwarf Fountain Grass can fit even in the smallest of garden spaces.
-This small variety can be planted in perennial flower beds, grouped together as an accent and even used as an interesting groundcover.
+Plant this small variety in perennial flower beds, grouped together as an accent and even used as an interesting groundcover.
 All these plants need is well-drained soil and sunshine.
 Dwarf Fountain Grass grows in all 48 states in the continental US, and it is drought tolerant and resistant to insect pests and disease.

 Another great ornamental grass that grows throughout the USA (zones 3-10) is Blue Heaven Little Bluestem Grass.
 The plant’s new growth in the spring looks blue, but it matures to hues of amber, rose and garnet in the summer.
 The beautiful seed heads persist, which is where the winter interest kicks in.
 When most shrubs have lost their leaves and perennials have died back, the attractive seed heads of Blue Heaven Little Bluestem Grass stay on and on.
 It is truly an all-season landscape plant.